ke4harper/MxAPI/README.md

 *MxAPI Concurrency Runtime*

 The MxAPI concurrency runtimes are based on the specifications being developed and published by the Multicore Association<sup>[3](#Multicore)</sup>.
-Figure 5 above shows the high level runtime stack with design layers corresponding to the Multicore Association reference implementation, shown in solid blue, and the Viper enhancements to the specifications shown in lighter blue.
+The figure above shows the high level runtime stack with design layers corresponding to the Multicore Association reference implementation, shown in solid blue, and the Viper enhancements to the specifications shown in lighter blue.
 Key extensions are support for the Microsoft Windows operating system in addition to embedded RTOS, and real-time processes as well as kernel (single address space) deployments.
 Other ideas are first class support for atomic operations that enable lock-free algorithms, even across address spaces using shared memory duplication, and virtual time to allow simulations to run slower or faster than real-time.
+## RESULTS
+### MRAPI
+MRAPI is the Multicore Resource Management API that handles memory management, basic synchronization, resource registration, and resource partitioning.
+The reference implementation uses an operating system semaphore guarding a shared memory database to provide user mode synchronization and resource objects